Pluteus cervinus Fawn Pluteus Shipley Country Park,

 colour, 3-4 cm.
 Small group on dead log.
 Same as previous photograph

 but showing less maturity.
-Awaiting identification
+Not identified

 The Willows, Beeston, Nottinghamshire (September 2008)